 |

-| Absolutely Beautiful and Well Marked with manufacturers name "Boehmer", liquid measure "1/200", date "1845", and other indistinguishable marks.
-Holds about the size of 1/2 Gill naval measure.
-Perhaps this is a russian shot "shkalik" measure used to dole out spirits. |
+Absolutely Beautiful and Well Marked with manufacturers name "Boehmer", liquid measure "1/200", dated "1845", was called a "kosushka", or translated as a "shot".
+Holds about 2 ounces or a 1/2 Gill naval measure.
+This certainly was the type of copper measure used to dole out vodka or rum to the 19th century Russian sailor. |

 Click Photo! |